robinbaby007/Foodie/README.md

-# Foodie app using Navigation components, Kotlin
+# Foodie app using Navigation components and Kotlin